minhyekimlee/Interpretable-Machine-Learning/README.md

 * Citation details
 * [License](https://github.com/zrvila/Interpretable-Machine-Learning/blob/main/LICENSE)
 * Where to send questions or comments about the model
+  * Please refer to “Team Information” section.

 ## Intended Use
 ### Use cases that were envisioned during development.
 * Primary intended uses
+  * The primary intended use is to provide interpretable machine learning models that help explain predictions as opposed to black box models which provide little, if any, explanation.
+Such transparency may help prevent bias and discrimination that can occur with black-box models as it relates to applicants with higher mortgage rates.
 * Primary intended users
+  * The primary users of these models are professors, students, and researchers of interpretable machine learning models.
 * Out-of-scope use cases
+  * Explainable Boosting Machines (EBM) are part of the Generalized Additive Models (GAM) family, which, due to their limited ability to learn high-order interactions between features, are significantly less flexible than most black-box machine learning models.

 ## Factors
 ### Factors could include demographic or phenotypic groups, environmental conditions, technical attributes, or others listed in Section 4.3.